fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/09_classes/01_introduction.md

 ## the purpose

 So what exactly is a class?
 In simple terms, it's a group of closely related variables which are intended to be used together.
 Such group can have own class-specific functions - **methods**.
-Methods can be used only with appropriate classes.
+Methods can be used **on** objects of appropriate classes.

 Classes can improve code readability and offer modular design.
 They also feature a different syntax.